Family-Friendly Spots to Snowboard and Ski in New Jersey

 Shawnee Mountain – East Stroudsburg

 This Poconos ski resort, located right on NJ's border, is known for being very family-friendly and packed with child-approved amenities.
-Shawnee has 23 slopes, many of them green, and offers many types of kids' lessons, including daily morning, afternoon, and full-day programs led by specially trained staff.
-There are even mommy-and-me ski lessons—and on-site babysitting when mom and dad need a little break.
+Shawnee has 23 slopes, many of them green, and offers many types of kids' lessons, including morning, afternoon, and full-day programs led by specially trained staff.
+There are even mommy-and-me ski lessons.
 There's also a video game room, pizza parlor, food court, and snow tubing park.
 The Crossings Premium Outlets are nearby if you want to get some shopping done after a long morning of skiing, too.
 (If you have the energy, of course!)
 On-site lodging is available for families.
-Check Shawnee's website for seasonal discounts and more.
+Check Shawnee's website for seasonal discounts and read our full review for more details.
+Save time and ensure entry by buying lift tickets, rentals, and beginners’ packages online.
+Tubing tickets must be purchased online.
+Babysitting is not available for the 2021-2022 season.

 Blue Mountain – Palmerton